-This course is for the student who has an interest in the world around them, the big issues of the day which has led the world to regional conflicts, struggles between western and other civilisations, struggles over different values and ideas, ethnic and traditional rivalries and the politics behind all of these issues.
+The International Affairs course is for the student who has an interest in the world around them, the big issues of the day which has led the world to regional conflicts, struggles between western and other civilisations, struggles over different values and ideas, ethnic and traditional rivalries and the politics behind all of these issues.
 Students will gain an appreciation and overview of the historical context for these issues, which will help them to understand the world of today and the way we are as Australian and world citizens.

-Some of the following topics may be explored.
+Some of the following topics may be explored:

-- Economic recovery of Europe and the future of the EU - Brexit and the future of Britain in Europe - Strategies for dealing with terrorism in US, Europe, Australia etc - Evolution of the Afghanistan conflict and debate on future strategies - Current global/national strategies of dealing with climate change/emissions trading and Paris Agreement - Possible two state solution in Israel/Palestine - Responses to dictatorships and authoritarian governments eg N. Korea, China, Russia - The rise and fall of IS and the western response - Reshaping of US society/economy by President Trump - The US-led invasion and occupation of Iraq - The growth of China and India and their increasing influence in the world - The Syrian civil war - The rise of populism in the world - Mass refugee exodus from the Middle east to Europe - The rise of militant Islam and the western response to that phenomenon - Indonesia the struggle of modernisation in a clash of civilisations - Putin's Russia and the struggle for power in Europe (including Ukraine war)
+- Global recovery from Covid 19 and links to previous economic and social dislocation periods - The question of US world leadership and the challenge of China - The war in Ukraine and how Europe and the world deals with Russia - Economic recovery of Europe and the future of the EU - Brexit and the future of Britain in Europe - Strategies for dealing with terrorism in US, Europe, Australia etc - Current global/national strategies of dealing with climate change/emissions and Paris Agreement - Possible two state solution in Israel/Palestine - Responses to dictatorships and authoritarian governments eg N. Korea, China, Russia - Reshaping of US society/economy by President Biden - The growth of China and India and their increasing influence in the world - The evolution of the Middle East under Iran and Saudi Arabian competition - The Syrian civil war - The rise of populism in the world (Europe focus) - The threat of militant Islam and the western response to that phenomenon - The issue of cybersecurity and its role in destabilising nations and systems - Australian responses to the changing world order and it place within that order